DayvuJoness/new-year-2022/README.md

 ## Running the project
 The project does not require building or installing dependencies.

-The project visual is available at the link: https://dayvujoness.github.io/new-year-2022/
+The project visual is available at the link: [New Year 2022 No-JS version](https://dayvujoness.github.io/new-year-2022/)

 ## File Structure